-• Applicants must complete all enrollment requirements and submit all documents before the student selection for each class is made.

-- Applicants must be able to pass a Criminal Background Check prior to the beginning of the program, at the expense of the student. - Once enrolled in the program, students must be able to pass a drug screen to continue in the program.
-This will be assessed as a fee. - A final grade of "C" or higher is required in all core courses. - Upon completion of the program, graduates take the National Healthcareer Association's (NHA) Certified Phlebotomy Technician exam as a third-party assessment and to become a Certified Phlebotomy Technician.
+- Applicants must complete all enrollment requirements and submit all documents before the student selection for each class is made. - Applicants must be able to pass a Criminal Background Check prior to the beginning of the program, at the expense of the student. - Once enrolled in the program, students must be able to pass a drug screen to continue in the program.
+This will be assessed as a fee. - Accepted applicants must show proof of a negative TB skin test, IGRA, or negative Chest X-Ray - Accepted applicants must show proof of an up-to-date Tetanus vaccine - A final grade of "C" or higher is required in all core courses.